jjvanzon/Circular-Language-Spec-Plans/done/2009-09-0---wrap-up-black-box-system-objects-and-assignment-specs/2009-09-3-wrap-up-black-box-system-objects-and-assignment-specs-implementation.md

     - [x] Black Box documentation
         - [x] Read over
         - [x] Split up into parts
-        - [x] The unfinished side-issues and all will get an introduction about how unfinished they are.
+        - [x] The unfinished side-issues and all might get an introduction about how unfinished they are.
         - [x] Also sort out the existing articles, that came from other article groups.
     - [x] Parameter articles